England Ireland Find Havens

 Image: Ian Stannard via CC BY-SA 2.0

-The primary area of danger is at the seaward end of the entrance channel, close west to the 'Bridge' west cardinal where the channel’s width is reduced here to 300 metres.
-At this point, the channel is pinched between its two major dangers of The Bridge and the southwest tail of the Shingles.
+The primary danger area is at the seaward end of the entrance channel, close west to the 'Bridge' west cardinal VQ(9)10s, where the channel's width reduces to 300 metres.
+At this point, the channel is pinched between its two significant dangers: The Bridge and the southwest tail of the Shingles.

-A reef called the Bridge Reef extends up to ¾ of a mile, west-by-south, from the Needles Rocks and it has the least depth of 5.5 metres.
-It narrows the Needles Channel between its western extreme and the southwest prong of The Shingles to a ⅓ of a mile.
-On the ebb tide, the position of the reef is made distinct by large overfalls.
-In moderate weather by the ripple and during southerly gales by a well-defined line of broken water.
-With much groundswell, that always accompanies southerly winds and even rises with an impending breeze from that quarter; the sea breaks with great violence for a considerable distance from the lighthouse.
+The Bridge reef extends up to ¾ of a mile west-by-south from the Needles Rocks, with a least depth of 5.5 metres.
+It narrows the Needles Channel between its western extreme and the southwest prong of the Shingles to a ⅓ of a mile.
+On the ebb tide, the reef's position is made distinct by large overfalls.
+In moderate weather, by the ripple and during southerly gales by a well-defined line of broken water.
+The sea breaks with great violence for a considerable distance out along The Bridge from the lighthouse from the body of groundswell that always accompanies southerly winds and even rises with an impending breeze from that quarter.

 Bridge west cardinal marker